jfinkels/flask-restless/docs/requestformat.rst

 parameter will be ignored.

-In addition to the ``"objects"`` list, the response JSON object will have a ``"page"`` key whose value is the current page.
+In addition to the ``"objects"`` list, the response JSON object will have a ``"page"`` key whose value is the current page, a ``"num_pages"`` key whose value is the total number of pages into which the set of matching instances is divided, and a ``"num_results"`` key whose value is the total number of instances which match the requested search.
 For example, a request to :http:get:`/api/person?page=2` will result in the following response:

 .. sourcecode:: http